-Parameter Des scription Profile ID This is the identifier number for this profile set.
-Mode Select Permit to specify that the packets that match the access profile are forwarded by the Switch, according to any additional rule added (see below).
-Select Deny to specify that packets that do not match the access profile are not forwarded by the Switch and will be filtered.
-Access ID Type in a unique identifier number for this access.
-This value can be set from 1 - 50. Туре Selected profile based on Ethernet (MAC Address), IP address or Packet Content Mask. • Ethernet instructs the Switch to examine the layer 2 part of each packet header. • IP instructs the Switch to examine the IP address in each frame's header. • Packet Content Mask instructs the Switch to examine the packet header
+Parameter Description Profile ID This is the identifier number for this profile set.
+Mode Select Permit to specify that the Switch, according to any additional rule, forward the packets that match the access profile added (see below).
+Select Deny to specify that packets that match the access profile are not forwarded by the Switch and will be filtered.
+Access ID (1-65535) Type in a unique identifier number for this access.
+This value can be set from 1 - 65535.
+Auto Assign - Checking this field will instruct the Switch to automatically assign an Access

-Priority (0-7) This parameter is specified if you want to re-write the 802.1p default priority previously set in the Switch, which is used to determine the CoS queue to which packets are forwarded to.
+ID for the rule being created. Туре Selected profile based on Ethernet (MAC Address), IP address or Packet Content Mask.
+Ethernet instructs the Switch to examine the layer 2 part of each packet header.
+IP instructs the Switch to examine the IP address in each frame's header.
+Packet Content Mask instructs the Switch to examine the packet header Priority (0-7) This parameter is specified if you want to re-write the 802.1p default priority previously set in the Switch, which is used to determine the CoS queue to which packets are forwarded to.
 Once this field is specified, packets accepted by the Switch that match this priority are forwarded to the CoS queue specified previously by the user.
 Replace Priority with - Click the corresponding box if you want to re-write the 802.1p default priority of a packet to the value entered in the Priority (0-7) field, which meets the criteria specified previously in this command, before forwarding it on to the specified CoS queue.
 Otherwise, a packet will have its incoming 802.1p user priority re-written to its original value before being forwarded by the Switch.
 For more information on priority queues, CoS queues and mapping for 802.1p, see the QoS section of this manual.
-Replace DSCP (0- 63) Select this option to instruct the Switch to replace the DSCP value (in a packet that meets the selected criteria) with the value entered in the adjacent field.
+Replace DSCP (0-63) Select this option to instruct the Switch to replace the DSCP value (in a packet that meets the selected criteria) with the value entered in the adjacent field.
 VLAN Name Allows the entry of a name for a previously configured VLAN.
 Source IP Source IP Address - Enter an IP Address mask for the source IP address.
-Destination IP Destination IP Address- Enter an IP Address mask for the destination IP address.
+Destination IP Destination IP Address - Enter an IP Address mask for the destination IP address.
 DSCP (0-63) This field allows the user to enter a DSCP value in the space provided, which will instruct the Switch to examine the DiffServ Code part of each packet header and use this as the, or part of the criterion for forwarding.
-The user may choose a value between 0 and 63.
-Protocol This field allows the user to modify the protocol used to configure the Access Rule Table ; depending on which protocol the user has chosen in the Access Profile Table.
+The user may choose a value between 0 and 63 .
+Protocol This field allows the user to modify the protocol used to configure the Access Rule Table; depending on which protocol the user has chosen, or configured in the Access Profile Table.
+Port Number Enter the switch port number(s) to which you wish this rule to apply.

-To view the settings of a previously correctly configured rule, click view in the Access Rule Table to view the following screen:
+To view the settings of a previously correctly configured rule, click view in the Access Rule Table to view the following window:

-Access Rule Display

 Profile ID 2

 Access ID 1

 Mode Permit

-Туре P
+Туре IP

-Priority 0
+Priority

 Replace Dscp with

 VLAN Name default

 Source IP

 Destination IP

 Dscp

 Protocol

-Show All Access Rule Entries
+Port Number Port 3

-Figure 6-58.
+Figure 6- 67.
 Access Rule Display window (IP)